galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 Maker produces three gff datasets:

-- the final annotation: the gene models produced by Maker
+- the evidences: the alignements of all the data Maker used to construct the final annotation (ESTs and proteins that we used)
-- the evidences: the alignement of all the data Maker used to construct the final annotation (ESTs and proteins that we used)
+- the final annotation: the final consensus gene models produced by Maker
 - a gff containing both the final annotation and the evidences

 ## Annotation statistics

-We need now to evaluate this first annotation produced by Maker.
+We need now to evaluate this first draft annotation produced by Maker.

 First, use the `Genome annotation statistics` that will compute some general statistics on the annotation.